ZEPL/zepl-documentation/docs/faq.md

 Yes.
 You can directly share notebooks with non-registered users by simply entering their email address in the notebook sharing window.
 Another option is to publish your notebook.
 Publishing a notebook in Zepl creates a public facing URL for the notebook which you can send to anyone you like.

-TODO: ### What level of security does Zepl offer, both for notebooks and users?
+### What level of security does Zepl offer, both for notebooks and users?

 We take security very seriously at Zepl.
-Besides all transmissions being over SSL, all PII information is anonymized.
-In addition, all notebooks are encrypted with the encryption keys in a separate infrastructure.
+Besides all transmissions being over SSL, all notebooks are encrypted with the encryption keys in a separate infrastructure.

 ### I have Jupyter and Zeppelin notebooks stored in Github.
 Can I import them to Zepl?

 Yes.
 Zepl supports both Zeppelin and Jupyter (v4.x) notebooks.
 Simply click on the *Create Space* button from the main page, toggle on *External Repository* and select GitHub from the dropdown menu that appears.
 Then enter your GitHub credentials.
 All the notebooks in your GitHub repo will be sync-ed and available to view in the new Zepl *Space*.
 At this point you can clone, edit, execute and share the notebooks.

 ### If I set my notebook repository to my private S3 or Github account when creating a new *Space* via an external repository, will my notebooks be saved in Zepl as well?